If you believe that your rights have been taken advantage of at work, our employment lawyers are ready to assist you in your employment law claim.

 Other than wage and hour statutes, our attorneys also assist our clients and filing complaints with agencies such as:

 - The United States Department of Labor

 - The California Department of Fair Employment and Housing

 Call Heidari Law Group for a Free Consultation

-If you are an employee who feel that your rights may have been violated by your employer, then it’s important that you get in touch with an employment lawyer before it’s too late.
+If you or a loved one feel that your rights may have been violated by your employer, then it’s important that you get in touch with an employment lawyer before it’s too late.
 It is important to keep in mind that each state has a different statute of limitations for workplace discrimination claims.

 We advocate for the rights of all employees at Heidari Law Group and have built a solid track record of success in employment law cases across California and Nevada.
 Our firm does not charge until we win the case.
 So, if you’re in need of legal representation for an employment law case, give us a call today at 1-833-225-5454 or send us an email at firstname.lastname@example.org to see what we can do for you.